stephanie-K/practitioner-stories/index.md

 ## Sharing our research

-This website is a new way to share the research we did as an alternative to the [big Miro board we have](https://miro.com/app/board/o9J_ldOzA14=/).
-This is very much a work in progress (Started on the 05/02/21)
+This website (started on the 05/02/21) is a new way to share the research we did as an alternative to the [big Miro board we have](https://miro.com/app/board/o9J_ldOzA14=/?moveToWidget=3074457352792688587&cot=14).
+This is very much a work in progress.

 ## Learn more about the project